-They are taught their Core subjects in the morning with regular movement breaks as and when needed.
-Children access the same learning that they would in their classrooms, a tailored bespoke afternoon plan that incorporates the Thrive approach and its strategies is implemented in the afternoons to help these children build upon their social and emotional learning.
+They are taught their Core subjects in the morning with regular movement breaks as and when needed and children access the same learning that they would in their classrooms, a tailored bespoke afternoon plan that incorporates the Thrive approach and its strategies is implemented in the afternoons to help these children build upon their social and emotional learning.

 All children have their own workstations, individual visual timetables and individual reward systems.
-This room has a classroom Behaviour support plan that they follow.
+This room does not use the same behaviour system as the rest of the school.
+They have a classroom BSP that they follow.
 They use consistent positive reinforcements to build on positive behaviour instant consequences.